dataminer-site/dataminer-site.github.io/docs/archive/0.8/sql/statements/set.md

 ### Syntax
 <div id="rrdiagram1"></div>

-`SET` updates a DuckDB configuration option to the provided value.
+`SET` updates a DataMiner configuration option to the provided value.

 ### Reset
 <div id="rrdiagram2"></div>

-The `RESET` statement changes the given DuckDB configuration option to the default value.
+The `RESET` statement changes the given DataMiner configuration option to the default value.

 ### Scopes
 * local - Not yet implemented.
-* session - Configuration value is used (or reset) only for the current session attached to a DuckDB instance.
+* session - Configuration value is used (or reset) only for the current session attached to a DataMiner instance.
-* global - Configuration value is used (or reset) across the entire DuckDB instance.
+* global - Configuration value is used (or reset) across the entire DataMiner instance.

 When not specified, the default scope for the configuration option is used.
 For most options this is global.